rydmike/flex_color_scheme/README.md

 ### Example 3 Switch between different color schemes

-This example shows how you can use three built-in color schemes, and add one custom scheme, then use all four as selectable FlexColorScheme based theme options in an application.
+This example shows how you can use three built-in color schemes, add a custom scheme and then use all four as selectable `FlexColorScheme` based theme options in an application.
 The example also uses strong branded surface colors.
 A theme showcase widget shows the theme with several common Material widgets.

 The full example code is not shown here, please see the code in the package folder [flex_color_scheme/example/lib/example3](https://github.com/rydmike/flex_color_scheme/tree/master/example/lib/example3/main.dart) for the entire example.

-The customFlexScheme FlexSchemeData definition is the same as in example 2.
-In the example below, if we select the `FlexScheme.custom` option, we use our customFlexScheme object, otherwise the selected built-in scheme we selected on the HomePage is used.
-We also set the surface style to `FlexSurface.strong`, for strong primary branded surfaces.
+The **customFlexScheme** `FlexSchemeData` definition is the same as in example 2, it is not repeated below.
+In the example below, if we select the `FlexScheme.custom` option, we use our **customFlexScheme** object, otherwise the selected built-in scheme we selected on the HomePage is used.
+We also set the surface style to `FlexSurface.strong`, for a strong primary color branded blend in surfaces and backgrounds.

  ```dart
  :